 Appointment to this title may be made for administrators who have rendered distinguished service to OSU-Oklahoma City and desire to be relieved of administrative duties and return to resident instruction, extension, or research positions.
-Recommendations shall be made by the division head of the appropriate academic area to the VPAA and then to the President.
+Recommendations shall be made by the dean of the appropriate academic area to the VPAA.
 Appointment shall be for a period of four years and is subject to renewal.